rafaelbiten/react-es6-gulp4-starter/README.md

 ### Quick Start

-1. Download the project and from the root folder run:
+1. Clone or download the project and from the root folder run:
 	**`$ npm install`** or **`$ sudo npm install`** if the first command fails

 2. When it's done installing all dependencies, from the same root folder run: